bkoval95/Bayesian_Predictability/README.md

 This repository contains code for: *"Bayesian Reconciliation of the Return Predictability"* (joint work with [Sylvia Frühwirth-Schnatter](https://statmath.wu.ac.at/~fruehwirth/) and [Leopold Sögner](https://myservice.ihs.ac.at/soegner/)).

 We share the code to obtain simulated data and financial data.
+To receive similar results please change the number of **MC_draws**, **burnin** and **thining** as it's specified in the paper.
 We further provide code to replicate Figures and Tables in the paper.

 **Code**:
 1) start_IN.R - the main file that loads all required packages and functions (from functions_IN.R).
 Please run first.